innoq/ml-ops.org/content/three-levels-of-ml-software.md

 The Core ML framework has native support for Objective-C and Swift programming languages.
 Applications trained in other ML frameworks, such as TensorFlow, Scikit-Learn, and other frameworks need to use tools like such as coremltools and Tensorflow converter to translate their ML model files to the .mlmodel format for use on iOS.

-The following Table summarizes the ML model serialization formats:
+The following Table summarizes all ML model serialization formats:

 <html lang="en" dir="ltr">
   <head>